 Search Engine Optimization (SEO) is a priority for any business that wants to succeed.
 It helps drive traffic to your website, which means more sales for your business.
 It also helps you establish brand awareness and build credibility.
 But what does SEO have to do with accessibility?

 Certain solutions to accessibility issues on websites go hand-in-hand with SEO best practices.
-Optimizing page titles, for example, help search engines determine the relevance of the web page in a search query which, in turn, will affect your ranking.
+Optimizing page titles, for example, helps search engines determine the relevance of the web page in a search query which, in turn, will affect your ranking.
 It also helps readers know what information they will find on a page.
 This is especially important for people who use screen readers.
-Not only are they able to identify whether the website has the relevant information, it will also enable them to more easily navigate between pages when they have several tabs open.
+Not only are they able to identify whether the website has the relevant information, but it will also enable them to more easily navigate between pages when they have several tabs open.

-Headings are important in SEO, but it also can improve the accessibility of a website.
+Headings are important in SEO, but they also can improve the accessibility of a website.
 These can help screen readers navigate a page more quickly and allow users to go straight for the section of content they are interested in.

-The impact of web accessibility to the growth of a business cannot be denied as more and more of our interactions happen in the digital world.
+The impact of web accessibility on the growth of a business cannot be denied as more and more of our interactions happen in the digital world.
 Providing an accessible online experience is not just about avoiding a lawsuit.
 It’s also about building a brand that promotes inclusivity.
 It’s about expanding your market to include people with disabilities—people who have an annual discretionary income estimated at more than $20 billion.